tayzlor/puppet-weave/README.markdown

 }
 ```

-If using in conjunction with [garethr/docker](https://forge.puppetlabs.com/garethr/docker) module.
+If you are using this in conjunction with [garethr/docker](https://forge.puppetlabs.com/garethr/docker) module.

 ```puppet
 class { 'weave':